 Our firm has practiced real estate since 1999, and in fact, attorney Sandra M. Emerson is a former real estate broker.
 Our office has successfully completed countless real estate transactions, including short sales, condominium conversion projects, commercial properties, FSBO (for sale by owner) transactions, and first-time home purchases.
 Trust us to assist you with your real estate needs.

 The term "loss mitigation" refers to the mitigation or reduction of the loss to the lender that would result from a foreclosure.
 Loss mitigation comes in many forms, the most common being loan modifications, loan workouts, forbearance agreements, short sales, or deeds in lieu of foreclosure.
-As real estate attorneys, our lawyers are well-versed in the various loss mitigation options that may be available to you, and may be able to assist you in applying for and obtaining loss mitigation from your lender in order to save your home or business property.
+As real estate attorneys, our lawyers are well-versed in the various loss mitigation options that may be available to you, and may be able to assist you in applying for a short sale, cash-for-keys, consent judgment, or other loss mitigation solution.

 Bankruptcy Discharge Violations

 If your debts were discharged in bankruptcy and your creditors are still attempting to collect them, you may have a claim for a violation of your discharge order, as well as other consumer claims.

 Mortgage servicing abuses in Chapter 13 cases are also quite common.
 It is not unusual to find the addition of unauthorized fees and charges during or after a Chapter 13.
 Luckily, the 2005 Bankruptcy Code amendments added 11 U.S.C. sec.
 524(i), which allows individuals to enforce the discharge provisions against mortgage companies who have violated the provisions of a confirmed plan.